The Career of Nicodemus Dyzma

-The Career of Nicodemus Dyzma (Polish title: Kariera Nikodema Dyzmy) is a 1932 Polish bestselling political novel by Tadeusz Dołęga-Mostowicz.
-It was his first major literary success, with immediate material rewards, prompting Mostowicz to write and publish roughly two books per year (in total, he wrote 17 novels).
-The book, very popular already in the interwar period, was made into a 1956 Polish film with Adolf Dymsza in the title role, then into a 1980 television miniseries starring Roman Wilhelmi, and into a 2002 comedy film starring Cezary Pazura.
+The Career of Nicodemus Dyzma (Kariera Nikodema Dyzmy) is a political novel by the Polish author Tadeusz Dołęga-Mostowicz.
+It was serialized in the newspaper ABC from 1 January to 26 May 1931 before being published in book form by Towarzystwo Wydawnicze Rój in 1932.

+Having become his first major literary success with immediate material rewards, it prompted Dołęga-Mostowicz to write and publish roughly two books per year (in total, he wrote 17 novels).
+The book, very popular already in the interwar period, was made into a 1956 film with Adolf Dymsza in the title role, then into a 1980 television miniseries starring Roman Wilhelmi, and into a 2002 film starring Cezary Pazura.

 Plot

 Nicodemus Dyzma is a small-town man who comes to the Polish capital from the Eastern provinces (known as "Kresy") in search of work.
-While walking the streets of Warsaw, he finds a lost invitation to a party reception.
+While walking the streets of Warsaw, he finds a lost invitation to a reception at the Hotel Europejski.
 Hoping for a free meal, he decides to use it because he owns a tuxedo.

 At the reception, he befriends a member of parliament and wins the hearts of guests with his attitude.
-He is introduced to a wealthy landowner by the name of Kunicki, a former con artist, who is so impressed by Dyzma that he offers him a job as superintendent of his country estate.
+He is introduced to a wealthy landowner named Kunicki, a former con artist, who is so impressed by Dyzma that he offers him a job as superintendent of his country estate.

-At the estate, Dyzma meets Kunicki's wife, Nina, who quickly falls in love with him, but earns the distaste of Kunicki's daughter, Kasia, a lesbian who had been carrying on an affair with Nina.
-Soon Dyzma takes control of all affairs of the estate and starts to climb the social and political ladder.
-He is offered a series of prestigious appointments; however, he is forced to hide his past from the prying eyes of his adversaries and the general public.
-His lack of knowledge about things that are expected of him are taken either as his humour or eccentricities, or by his underlings as attempts to test them.
+At the estate, Dyzma meets Kunicki's wife, Nina, who falls in love with him, but he earns the distaste of Kunicki's daughter, Kasia, a lesbian who had been carrying on an affair with Nina.
+Dyzma soon takes control of all affairs at the estate and starts to climb the social and political ladder.

+He is offered a series of prestigious appointments and is forced to hide his past from the prying eyes of adversaries and the general public.
+His lack of knowledge about things that are expected of him is taken either as his humour or eccentricities, or by his underlings as attempts to test them.

 Dyzma's rise in status is not good for his morals, as eventually he commissions the murder of his former boss from the provinces who might have revealed the truth of Dyzma's background.
-Ultimately he marries Nina and decides to refuse a commendation to become prime minister for fear that his pretenses will be revealed.
+Ultimately he marries Nina and decides to refuse a commendation to become prime minister of Poland for fear that his pretenses will be revealed.